theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 7.3.0
+1. [CI/CD] Docker sock is mounted by default for server docker executor, remote docker executor and Kubernetes executor for security reasons.
+If your CI job performs docker operation, the build may fail.
+You may enable the mount docker sock option in related executors, but make sure to configure job requirement of the executor to only allow trusted jobs to use the executors

 # 7.0.0

 1. [RESTful api] Email addresses of a user should now be retrieved via [UserResource.getEmailAddresses](/help/api/io.onedev.server.rest.UserResource/getEmailAddresses), and should be operated via [EmailAddressResource](/help/api/io.onedev.server.rest.EmailAddressResource)